-Water: El Ranch Cima has frontage on both sides of the Blanco river.
+El Rancho Cima has frontage on both sides of the Blanco River.
 The south side has approximately 4,425 feet of frontage and the north side has approximately 2,600 feet of frontage.
-The Harry E. Bovay, Jr. low water dam and crossing provides a cypress lined, blue hole stretch of river for fishing, kayaking, and swimming.
-Carpers Creek and Dutch Creek, which are located just up river of El Rancho Cima, help feed the deep water along the property’s banks.
+The Harry E. Bovay, Jr. low water dam and crossing provides a cypress-lined, blue hole stretch of river for fishing, kayaking, and swimming.
+Carpers Creek and Dutch Creek, which are located just up the river from El Rancho Cima, help feed the deep water along the property’s banks.
 There are several water wells on the property that service the ranch amenities.

-Topography, Terrain and Habitat: The eastern portion of the ranch provides miles of hiking and horseback riding trails through rugged topography.
-Live Oaks, Spanish Oaks, Elms, Madrones, Ash Juniper, and Texas Red Oak trees line these trails and are the general makeup of the timber that can be found in the back country of the ranch.
+The eastern portion of the ranch provides miles of hiking and horseback riding trails through rugged topography.
+Live Oaks, Spanish Oaks, Elms, Madrones, Ash Juniper, and Texas Red Oak trees line these trails and are the general makeup of the timber that can be found in the backcountry of the ranch.
 The topographic relief on this portion of the property is approximately 400 feet.
 The highest point, Little Round Top Mesa, sits at 1,276 feet above sea level.
 The Wimberley fault lies beneath the eastern portion of the ranch, which travels southwest to northeast.
 Frio Springs and Indian Valley Springs, located in Cima Canyon, emerge from the subsurface due to the location of the Wimberley fault.
-Down stream of the springs there are several sections of two to five foot deep, crystal clear pools.
-In the north east corner of the ranch a low water dam captures the waters of Frio and Indian valley springs.
+Downstream of the springs there are several sections of two to five foot deep, crystal clear pools.
+In the northeast corner of the ranch, a low water dam captures the waters of Frio and Indian valley springs.
 The western portion of the ranch is home to many improvements and a well-maintained road infrastructure.
 As you move down towards the river, Hickory, Cypress, Pecans, Sycamores and Wild plum trees can be found.

-Wildlife: There has been very little hunting on the ranch in the past 63 years.
-Whitetail deer, and other mammals can be found throughout the property.
-Also present but seldom seen, is the ring-tailed cat.
-There is a wide variety of song birds, hoot owls, screech owls, chaparrals, hawks, poor-will’s-widows, and Rio Grande Turkey.
+There has been very little hunting on the ranch in the past 63 years.
+Whitetail deer and other mammals can be found throughout the property.
+Also, present but seldom seen, is the ring-tailed cat.
+There is a wide variety of songbirds, hoot owls, screech owls, chaparrals, hawks, poor-will’s-widows, and Rio Grande Turkey.

-Improvements: There are 10 water wells through out the property.
+There are 10 water wells throughout the property.
 The camp improvements consist of four older homes, cabins, a covered riding arena, horse barn, two large maintenance barns and a storage barn.
 There is also a dining hall, counselors’ living quarters, shooting range, swimming pool, and ropes course.
-The ropes course has a zip line that take you across the river.
+The ropes course has a zip line that takes you across the river.